 Visiting the dentist isn’t the best part of anyone’s week, but some people experience extreme nerves or anxiety in the lead up to a dental appointment.
 Or, worse, they avoid seeking the dental care they need altogether.
 Sound familiar?
-If so, your dentist in Columbus has the perfect solution in sedation dentistry.
+If so, your dentist in Clintonville has the perfect solution in sedation dentistry.
 Sedation helps take the edge off of the dentist by removing you from the sights, smells, and sounds of what’s going on around you.
 You’re still awake when you’re under sedation, just completely at ease.

 Why Do Dental Fears Develop?